makalu/makalu.github.com/blog/_posts/2011-07-31-minimum-viable-product.markdown

 title: Minimum Viable Products
 author: Matt Henderson
 teaser: Our latest post is about minimum viable products.
-excerpt: Makalu is a small team of six people who, having provided client design and development services for nearly a decade, released its first own product in 2011 — “RaceSplitter,” an application for the iPhone, that changes how organizers of sporting events time their races.
-Our aim for the version 1.0 release of RaceSplitter was to deliver a “minimum viable product”.
-During the process, we discovered that our idea of a MVP differs somewhat from that of others.
+excerpt: Having provided client services for nearly a decade, Makalu released its first  product in 2011 — “RaceSplitter,” an application for the iPhone that changes how organizers of sporting events time their races.
+Our aim for version 1.0 was to deliver a “minimum viable product”.
+This article discusses what that means to us.
 ---

-Makalu is a small team of six people who, having provided client design and development services for nearly a decade, released its first own product in 2011 — “RaceSplitter,” an application for the iPhone, that changes how organizers of sporting events time their races.

-Our aim for the version 1.0 release of RaceSplitter was to deliver a “minimum viable product”.
-During the process, we discovered that our idea of a MVP differs somewhat from that of others.
+Having provided client services for nearly a decade, Makalu released its first  product in 2011 — “RaceSplitter,” an application for the iPhone that changes how organizers of sporting events time their races.
+Our aim for version 1.0 was to deliver a “minimum viable product”.
+This article discusses what that means to us.

 #### It’s not just what you build, it’s also how you build it.

-Any organization that sets out to bring a product to market must decide what to build, and on that point it’s common to hear people speak of the “minimum viable product”.
+Any organization that sets out to bring a product to market must decide what to build, and on that point it’s common to hear people speak of a “minimum viable product”.
 For Makalu, the MVP contains the minimal functionality to deliver the core of the product’s value proposition.
 This should not be confused, however, with the minimal *implementation* of this minimal functionality.

-And this is where many companies get it wrong.
+And this is where many organizations get it wrong.

 By shipping a minimal *implementation* of the minimal functionality, they overlook the criticality of the user experience in the success of any product — particularly a 1.0.